fionameisner/fionameisner/README.md

 - 💬 Ask me about how I got into data science or about python.

-- ⚡ Fun facts: I am currently learning Spanish. | ⭐ Neutron stars can spin at a rate of 600 rotations per second
+- ⚡ Fun facts: I am currently learning Spanish. | ⭐ Neutron stars can spin at a rate of 600 rotations per second.

-- 🦁 Where you can find me: Usually watching Netflix or hiking
+- 🦁 Where you can find me: Usually watching Netflix or hiking.

 - 🪴 Check out my portfolio (https://fionameisner.github.io/)